MarcoCilona/GuideLines/Vue/VueI18n.md

 #### Translations files

 The translations files should be placed in './src/locales' and there must be a file for every language the application is going to support.
 VueI18n supports different file format, but the '.json' files are preferred because they are easy to read.
+File names will be the language we are handling in it (use the ISO 639 naming conventions).
-So, if for example we are storing translations for both 'en' and 'de' language, the folder structure will be something like this:
+So, if for example we are storing translations for both english and german language, the folder structure will be something like this:

 ```bash
 ├── src